Ford Focus Review & Prices

 Boot space

 Pop the rear seats down and you get 1,350 litres, which again, is on the high side of average.
-Ford has managed to rejig the layout in the facelift, removing the annoying lip that appeared in older models when the seats were folded.
+Post-2022 models removed the annoying lip that appeared in older models when the seats were folded.
 This creates a flat floor and makes it easier to push items in.
+The Estate’s 575 litres is far more useful, but even that’s behind other mid-sized estate cars, notably the Skoda Octavia.

 Interior style, infotainment and accessories